 Working out may be the last thing on your mind if you are having an anxiety episode.
 But, exercise is the best anti-anxiety solution.
 The physical activity will help your body release endorphins and increase your serotonin levels, this will help you feel better emotionally.

 Try to systemize all your tasks because procrastination and anxiety go hand-in-hand.
 Due to the unfinished works, pending tasks or postponing events may lead to unwanted stress and anxiety.
-To over these situations organise all the task as per priority, maintain deadlines and prepare a to-do list.
+To cover these situations organise all the task as per priority, maintain deadlines and prepare a to-do list.

 Learn and have an idea about the symptoms of anxiety disorder.
 Anticipating the physical symptoms may reduce the fear of unknown plus bring down the nervousness.
-Furthermore, it also helps the individual to explain his /her symptoms to the therapist or the counselor.
+Furthermore, it also helps the individual to explain his /her symptoms to the therapist or the counsellor.

 Studies found breathing exercise has an immense impact and it is the best coping tool against acute anxiety attack.
 During an anxiety attack, the stress hormones are released which makes the individual feel the physical symptoms of stress.
 Deep breathing helps to calm the nervous system.

-Caffeine is a strong stimulant that increases the anxiety.
+Caffeine is a strong stimulant that increases anxiety.
 Caffeine can be commonly found in coffee, tea, energy drinks and chocolates.
 Try to reduce or avoid the consumption of caffeine.